SathyaBhat/sathyasays.com/content/posts/2012-07-30-fixing-frm-41336-populate_list-invalid-column-type-for-column-2-error-in-oracle-forms.md

 Translation:

 All the columns in your query must of the same data type.
-You can&#8217;t mix a numeric & varchar column when you&#8217;re going to populate the value into a List item.
+You can't mix a numeric & varchar column when you're going to populate the value into a List item.
 Why is this stupid restriction present, I have no freaking clue.
 Ended up casting the id to a varchar field:

 `select to_char(id), name from employees`